 Our body is composed entirely of energy at different levels of vibration.
 The slowest vibrations make up the bones.
 The higher vibrations go through the spectrum of the muscles, organs, and blood until we arrive at even higher vibrations that make up our energy system (chi [Qi], prana, ki, etc.).

 Many things can cause disharmony in the energy system.
 Emotional disturbances and traumas, mental aberrations, environmental influences, trauma, diet, injuries, etc. can all contribute.
 Once this energy system is thrown into disharmony, it starts to manifest changes in the body/mind.
 These changes eventually lead to disease as we recognize it.

 The average disease process develops through an accumulation of predisposing factors.
 There is rarely just one cause for the disease.
 It is usually a heterogeneous mixture of many different factors.

 The other patient with a stomach ulcer may have gone through a divorce a few years ago and spent two years living as a bachelor, cooking for himself, worrying about money, and divorce proceedings, and may also have injured his upper back.
 Here we have a variety of factors that can contribute to the stomach ulcer.
-Worry is known to stimulate the vagus nerve, which supplies the stomach, and thus causes excess acid secretions in the stomach.
+Worry is known to stimulate the vagus nerve, which supplies the stomach and thus causes excess acid secretions in the stomach.
 A back problem can affect the sympathetic nerve supply to the stomach and contribute to an imbalance in the nerve supply to the stomach, again resulting in excess acid secretions.
-In addition to these factors the diet is a problem.
-All this means his `iceberg’ is much bigger and the stomach ulcer will probably take much longer to heal because of the accumulation of causes.
+In addition to these factors, diet is a problem.
+All this means this ‘iceberg’ is much bigger and the stomach ulcer will probably take much longer to heal because of the accumulation of causes.